1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 genetics”
 (Medvedev and Lerner, p.
 141)

-“And here is what the pillars of Lysenkoism asserted in 1961-
-1963, when the mechanism of gene action on the molecular
-level had already been discovered, and biology had emerged
-at the forefront of the natural sciences:”
-(Medvedev and Lerner, p.
-146)

-“The assertion that
-there are in an organism some minute particles, genes, responsi¬
-ble for the transmission of hereditary traits is pure fantasy
-without any basis in science.””
 (Medvedev and Lerner, p.
 146)

 (Medvedev and Lerner, p.
 147) Come back for false criticism of genetics